 Spinners make an aircraft look fast, they also streamline the incoming air toward the cowling inlets and play some part in cooling the engine.
 They also protect, in case of a controllable propeller, the mechanics to control the propeller blades.
 And as a rotating propeller is hard to see, some paint a stripe from base to the tip which can be easily seen rotating.

-They basically consist of three parts: the spinner, a front bulkhead and a rear bulkhead.
+They basically consist of three parts: the spinner it self, a front bulkhead and a rear bulkhead.
 The propeller sits between the bulkheads and the spinner will be attached with fasteners to both bulkheads.
 It must be centered in such a way that it will not wobble when the engine runs.
 This would create vibration leading to fatigue and maybe a the loss of the spinner during flight.

 As said there are two bulkheads and you should check to see if the rear bulkhead fits the spinner.
 It is no problem if the spinner does not sit flush, the protruding edge can be trimmed off later on.
 The inner or front bulkhead should also fit nicely into the spinner.

 Spinners need two bulkheads.
 Some leave out the front bulkhead but the spinner will eventually fail at the rear where stresses might result in fatigue.

 You need to measure the actual distance where this bulkhead sits as the propeller will need to go snugly between the bulkheads and any spacing must be filled to prevent stress.

 The alignment of the bulkheads to the propeller hub is important as sometimes the propeller bolt holes in the rear bulkhead are over-sized to accommodate any prop extension or drive lugs.

 You will need to save the cutouts for the blades as they can be used as a filler when the spinner is installed.
 This is to fill the gap underneath the blades.
 Some may opt to leave them out as inspection is a bit more difficult but it looks great when these gaps are closed.